Premio Tudini

-The Premio Tudini is a Group 3 flat horse race in Italy open to thoroughbreds aged three years or older.
+The Premio Tudini is a Listed flat horse race in Italy open to thoroughbreds aged three years or older.
 It is run at Capannelle over a distance of 1,200 metres (about 6 furlongs), and it is scheduled to take place each year in May.

 The event was formerly known as the Premio Melton, and it held Group 3 status for a period in the 1970s.
 It was promoted to Group 2 level in 1979.

 The Premio Melton was subtitled the Memorial Tudini during the 1990s.
 It was relegated back to Group 3 status in 1996.
 It was run as the Premio Tudini Piero e Ugo in the early 2000s, and it subsequently became the Premio Tudini.

 The Premio Tudini is currently staged at the same meeting as the Derby Italiano.